T4P4N/Awesome-Termux/README.md

 ```
 pkg list-i                                                      `
 ```
 A quick warning for root users: if you prefer to use apt over pkg - never run it as root as you will mess up file permissions and SELinux contexts so you won't be able to use it as normal user.
-If did this and your environment was broken, do not ask for help - this is your own fault !
+If you did this and your environment was broken, do not ask for help - this is your own fault !

 * [Read wiki to learn more](https://wiki.termux.com/wiki/Package_Management)

-### Remote access and more
+### Servers & Daemons
 Termux is capable of accessing remote devices by using some common tools.
 It is also possible to turn a device running Termux into remote controlled server.

-- FTP server:
+- FTP Server:
 ```
 tcpsvd -vE 0.0.0.0 2121 ftpd -w path/to/serve
 ```